minio/minio/docs/Docker.md

 ```

-## 2. Run One Minio Docker Container
+## 2. Run Minio Standalone on Docker.

 Minio container requires a persistent volume to store configuration and application data.
 Following command maps local persistent directories from the host OS to virtual config `~/.minio` and export `/export` directories.